quickapps/docs/eng/developers/site-app/index.md

     * ....

 # Permission Problems
-A common issue when using this configuration occurs when users accessing a custom controller under the SiteApp directory cannot see the page, and a `access denied` or `404 not found` error screen is show instead.
+One common issue when using this configuration occurs when users accessing a custom controller under the SiteApp directory cannot see the page, and a `access denied` or `404 not found` error screen is show instead.

     class CustomControllerNameController extends AppController {